Intimacy After Mastectomy: A Women’s Guide

 Fear and Anxiety About Intimacy

-Emotional impacts often translate into fears about intimacy after mastectomy:
+Emotional impacts often translate into fears about intimacy during recovery:

 • Fear of Rejection: Will my partner find me attractive?
 Will they dislike my scars?